Using ARIA labels to create accessible element descriptions

 You might use an

-aria-labelledby allows us to specify the ID of another element in the DOM as an element's label.
+aria-labelledby allows us to specify the ID of another element in the DOM as

 This is much like using a

 label element, with some key differences.

 aria-labelledbymay be used on any element, not just labelable elements.